 - Lack of internal co-ordination

-One thing that successful RPO providers will do when entering into a relationship or engagement is determine the level of engagement and involvement of the internal hiring managers and interview teams.
+One thing that successful RPO providers will do when entering into a relationship or engagement is to determine the level of engagement and involvement of the internal hiring managers and interview teams.
 Failure results when these internal resources are not appropriately engaged into the recruiting and hiring processes.

 - Treating RPO as a commodity and going for the lowest bidder.